-- 26. In order to identify and classify information assets, an APRA-regulated entity would benefit from maintaining a classification methodology that provides clarity as to what constitutes an information asset, granularity considerations and the method for rating criticality and sensitivity.
+- 29. In order to identify and classify information assets, an APRA-regulated entity would benefit from maintaining a classification methodology that provides clarity as to what constitutes an information asset, granularity considerations and the method for rating criticality and sensitivity.
 The rating could take into account the impact of an information security compromise on an information asset.
-Notably, an information asset could be assessed as having a different rating from the perspective of its criticality and sensitivity. - 27.
+Notably, an information asset could be assessed as having a different rating from the perspective of its criticality and sensitivity. - 30.
 APRA-regulated entities record information assets in various ways, sometimes at a very granular level and sometimes at an aggregated level.
 For example, a system can be seen as an aggregation of the underlying components (such as applications, databases, operating systems, middleware and data sets) and treated as a single information asset for classification purposes.
 Alternatively, a regulated entity could choose to treat each of the underlying components as individual information assets in their own right.
-Ultimately, the level of granularity would be sufficient to determine the nature and strength of controls required to protect the information asset. - 28.
-In APRA's view, where a regulated entity has chosen to aggregate a number of underlying components into a single information asset, the criticality and sensitivity

-2 Criticality is defined in paragraph 12 of CPS 234.
+&lt;sup>2 Criticality is defined in paragraph 12 of CPS 234.

-3 Sensitivity is defined in paragraph 12 of CPS 234.
+&lt;sup>3 Sensitivity is defined in paragraph 12 of CPS 234.